 For the brand, 2007 was a sea change.
 “Premier Inn,” still in use today, became the name.
 Alongside this makeover, a substantial marketing campaign and investments were made to raise the caliber of the rooms and services.

-The firm started its global development in 2008 when it opened its first hotel outside the UK in Dubai, United Arab Emirates.
-This signaled the beginning of ongoing global expansion.
+The firm began its global expansion in 2008, opening its first hotel outside the UK in Dubai, United Arab Emirates.
+This signaled the beginning of the ongoing global expansion.

 The cutting-edge “hub by Premier Inn” concept debuted in London in 2011.
 These hotels targeted travelers who appreciated the convenience and current technology.
 They offered small, technologically equipped rooms in prime locations in major cities.

-Cementing its status as the largest hotel operator in the UK, the firm inaugurated its 700th property in 2015.
+Cementing its status as the UK’s largest hotel operator, the firm inaugurated its 700th property in 2015.

-The brand began international development in 2016 when it launched its first hotel in Frankfurt, Germany.
-This opening began the company’s ambitious intentions to expand in the European market.
+The brand began international expansion in 2016, launching its first hotel in Frankfurt, Germany.
+This opening marked the company’s ambitious intent to expand into the European market.

-The company reiterated its goal to become a major force in the German budget hotel sector in 2018 as it revealed plans for major development in Germany.
+The company reiterated its goal to become a major force in Germany’s budget hotel sector in 2018, as it revealed plans for major development in the country.

 A significant corporate shift occurred in 2019 when Whitbread successfully sold its Costa Coffee division to Coca-Cola, freeing up all resources to concentrate on growing the chain.
 This move emphasized the significance of the hotel business to the organization.

 Despite difficult circumstances, the enterprise increased its market share in Germany in 2021.
-The firm confirmed its plans to grow throughout Europe by launching several new hotels in major German towns like Munich and Hamburg.
+The firm confirmed its plans to expand across Europe by launching several new hotels in major German cities, including Munich and Hamburg.

 Premier Inn Business, an upgraded loyalty program targeted at corporate clientele, was also introduced in 2021.
 This club provides extra benefits and more flexible booking terms for frequent business travelers.